NDCLab/oops-faces-dataset/CONTRIBUTING.md

 ```

 ### Container
-To ensure reproducibility of results and software, a default docker file and singularity container are included with this template repository.
-The respective [README.md](README.me) contains a comprehensive guide on how to get started with the dockerfile.
+To ensure reproducibility of results and software, a default docker file and singularity container will be included with this template repository.
+The respective [README.md](README.md) will contain a comprehensive guide on how to get started with the dockerfile.
 A step-by-step guide to getting started also included in the following [video](https://www.youtube.com/watch?v=oO8n3y23b6M).

 ## Workflow